shaack/bootstrap-input-spinner/README.md

 ##### autoDelay

 The delay in ms after which the input automatically changes the value, when holding the increment or decrement button.

 ##### autoInterval

-Speed of the value change when holding the button in ms. Lower value makes it faster.
+Speed of the value change when holding the button in ms. A lower value makes it faster.

-##### boostThreshold

-After these auto value changes the speed will increase with `boostMultiplier`.

-##### boostMultiplier

-The speed multiplier after `boostThreshold` steps of auto value change.
-If set to `"auto"` (default value) the multiplier will increase over time.

 ##### buttonsOnly